elkcityhazard/andrew-mccall-hugo/content/blog/2026/05/why-sublime-text-is-worth-it-in-2026/index.md

 ## Sublime Text Is A Lightweight Text Editor That Gets Out Of The Way

 Certainly it is not a product for everyone nor does it try to do everything.
 Why did I refresh my Sublime Text License in 2026?
 Simple: I want a lightweight text editor that gets out of my way, is extensible if needed, and just works.
 We've all been there before:  your Vim config is just a little bit janky, things are working great.
 Especially when you are a Neovim user, you can almost reliably expect an API to be broken every 3 months which requires a config refactor.
 Sublime Text can do everything and well.
 I comfortably code C, Go, Javascript, Typescript, Lua, PL/SQL, SQL, PHP, HTML, and CSS in Sublime Text.
-It works when I don't feel like putting in the work.
+It works when I don't feel like putting in theggg work.

 ## Conclusion